sendgrid/sendgrid-java/USAGE.md

     throw ex;
   }
   ```
-## Retrieve a Default Link Whitelabel
+## Retrieve a Default Link White-label

-**This endpoint allows you to retrieve the default link whitelabel.**
+**This endpoint allows you to retrieve the default link white-label.**

-Default link whitelabel is the actual link whitelabel to be used when sending messages.
-If there are multiple link whitelabels, the default is determined by the following order:
+Default link white-label is the actual link white-label to be used when sending messages.
+If there are multiple link white-labels, the default is determined by the following order:
 <ul>
-  <li>Validated link whitelabels marked as "default"</li>
+  <li>Validated link white-labels marked as "default"</li>
-  <li>Legacy link whitelabels (migrated from the whitelabel wizard)</li>
+  <li>Legacy link white-labels (migrated from the white-label wizard)</li>
-  <li>Default SendGrid link whitelabel (i.e. 100.ct.sendgrid.net)</li>
+  <li>Default SendGrid link white-label (i.e. 100.ct.sendgrid.net)</li>
 </ul>

-Email link whitelabels allow all of the click-tracked links you send in your emails to include the URL of your domain instead of sendgrid.net.
+Email link white-labels allow all of the click-tracked links you send in your emails to include the URL of your domain instead of sendgrid.net.

-For more information, please see our [User Guide](https://sendgrid.com/docs/API_Reference/Web_API_v3/Whitelabel/links.html).
+For more information, please see our [User Guide](https://sendgrid.com/docs/API_Reference/Web_API_v3/White-label/links.html).

-### GET /whitelabel/links/default
+### GET /white-label/links/default

 ```java